 All trucks are limited to a maximum weight they can carry, stipulated by the federal bridge formula, which involves total gross weight, and the weight on each axle and axle group.

-Invented more than 30 years ago, Super Dumps maximize not just the gross weight they can carry, but also the payload and profitability as well.
+Invented more than 30 years ago, Super Dumps, or super 10 dump trucks, maximize not just the gross weight they can carry, but also the payload and profitability as well.
 Super Dumps haul more material in the least amount of time, which means increased revenue over the lifetime of the vehicle.

 How do they do this?